 Vacationer beware: Hot tubs, pools may harbor many germs

-Summer is here, and families across the country are diving into swimming pools.
+Summer is near, and families across the country are starting to dive into swimming pools.
 But the Centers for Disease Control and Prevention reports that illnesses from pools and hot tubs are on the rise.

-For the second installment of a TODAY series on germs that can make you sick during summer vacation (the first revealed the high levels of bacteria in airports and airplanes), national investigative correspondent Jeff Rossen and his team took samples from pools and hot tubs at five top hotel chains and sent them to a certified laboratory for analysis.
+TODAY national investigative correspondent Jeff Rossen and his team took samples from pools and hot tubs at five top hotel chains and sent them to a certified laboratory for analysis.

 Although the team found visible dirt, mystery debris and hair in one hotel pool, the lab report brought surprising good news: no dangerous bacteria in any of the pools.
 But when Rossen's team tested a hot tub, they found total coliform and enterococcus — in plain English, fecal matter.